MrBohdan/LearnProject/README.md

 >Class 'PriorityQueue' extends class 'AbstractQueue' and implements an interface 'Queue', is used to create a queue by the priority.
 Storing values in incrementing order.

->Class 'ArrayQueue' extends class 'AbstractCollection'and implements an interface 'Deque',  is used to create not limited dynamic massive.
+>Class 'ArrayQueue' extends class 'AbstractCollection' and implements an interface 'Deque',  is used to create not limited dynamic massive.

+>Class 'EnumSet'  extends class 'AbstractSet' and implement an interface 'Set', is used as special implementation for enumeration type.

+<h5>Iterator vs 'for loop'</h5>

+>There is no much difference between the 'Iterator' and the 'for loop'.
+The 'for loop' is more readable.
+But the 'for each' method does not allow to modify (add/remove) the array, in the iteration process.
+While an interface 'Iterator' allows.
+So, if no need to change collection, then the 'for each' is much convenient.

+<h5>Mapping</h5>

+>Class 'HashMap' is used to store values by keys in hash-table.
+Do not allow duplicates.